NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 2. Conduct descriptive analysis to uncover key patterns.
 3. Build and evaluate a predictive model with high accuracy.

-## Key Stakeholders:

-Owner and Designer of LIBAAZ - The Couture.

 ## Data used:

 The data for this project was provided to me by the swapnajeet.

 ## Tools Used:

 - **Jira**: Project management
 - **MySQL:** Data preparation and Descriptive analysis
 - **Jupyter Notebook:** Predictive Analysis (Model building, Evaluating and Tuning)

 ## Key Tasks and Approach: